ArcBlock/forge-docs/src/sdk/python.md

 Now we can see tht Alice just successfully transferred 10 TBA to Mike's Account!

  🎉 Congratulations!
 You have finished the Level 1 tutorial!
 Now you should have a general sense about how Forge works.
-If you want more challenges, go checkout Level 2 and Level 3 tutorials.
+If you want more challenges, go checkout Level 2 tutorial.

  ### Level 2: Sell a Used Laptop